-Bamboo baskets holding this traditional northern Chinese dumpling soup steam away on streets and in restaurants across Shanghai.
+Bamboo baskets holding this traditional northern Chinese dumpling soup steam away on street carts across Shanghai.
 It takes a certain amount of skill to eat them without being scalded: hold the dumpling tenderly and slurp out a little of the boiling hot broth before tackling the minced pork centre.

 There’s nothing better than a cone of creamy gelato to accompany an evening passeggiata in Italy.
 Italians take their ice cream seriously, and gelato is distinguished by being less fatty and slightly softer; classic flavours include pistachio and stracciatella.
 Just make sure you know what the price is first if you’re ordering it in Rome…

 Unlike tacos, which are soft tortillas, tostadas are traditionally shaped into a small flat disc and fried until crisp.
 Toppings range from classic combinations like refried beans, guacamole, salsa and cheese to lighter seafood options like shrimp ceviche.
-Be prepared to get messy: a crunchy tostada doesn’t make for easy eating.
+Be prepared to get messy: a crunchy tostada, while delicious, doesn’t make for easy eating.